supabase/wrappers/docs/catalog/stripe.md

 ## Preparation

+Before you can query Stripe, you need to enable the Wrappers extension and store your credentials in Postgres.

+### Enable Wrappers

-Before you get started, make sure the `wrappers` extension is installed on your database:
+Make sure the `wrappers` extension is installed on your database:

 ```sql
 create extension if not exists wrappers with schema extensions;
 ```

-and then create the foreign data wrapper:
+### Enable the Stripe Wrapper

+Enable the `stripe_wrapper` FDW:

 ```sql
 create foreign data wrapper stripe_wrapper